PEO stands for Professional Employer Organization.

 How a PEO Company Works for You

-The client will take on the entire employer burden for those employees.
-That means unemployment taxes start accruing under the Client FEIN number.
-Any benefits that were secured under the PEO FEIN will cease to be available and the client will be responsible to replace those benefits for its employees.
+The client takes back the entire administrative burden for its employees.
+Unemployment taxes start accruing under the client’s ID numbers and any benefits that were secured by the PEO under its plans will cease to be available.
+The client becomes responsible to replace those benefits for its employees

-January 1st, but it can make sense at other times, depending on how the PEO setup is handled.
+January 1st is typical, but it can make sense at other times, depending on how the PEO setup is handled.
 Some clients prefer to start January 1 due to tax implications.
-Others prefer to make the change when their benefit plans renewal since rates and plans are usually changing anyway.
+Others prefer to make the change when their benefit plans renew since rates and plans are usually changing anyway.
 It all depends on the primary reason for the change.

-No. If it’s handled professionally, your employees will see an increase in benefits, and an increase in your focus as the details fall off your desk.
+No, if it’s handled professionally.
+Your employees will see improved benefits and an increase in your focus as the details fall off your desk.
 A PEO cannot change or govern your internal culture, no matter what the contract says.